Preparing to take the TExES Physical Education EC-12?

 Dance, Personal Performance Activities, Cooperative and Non-Traditional Games, Recreational Activities, and Outdoor Pursuits

 A folk dance typically reflects the life and/or religion of a certain country or region.
 Folk dance began as a social function, as an enhancement to religious ceremonies, and brought a recreational aspect to celebrations.
 Many folk dances are performed on stage today, but folk dance did not begin as a way to perform.
-Examples of folk dances from around the world:
+Examples of folk dances from around the world include:

 - Clogging- Performed by beating heavy shoes on the floor while dancing